ros2/ros2_documentation/source/ROS-Framework/About-Nodes.rst

 #.
 Nodes periodically advertise their presence so that connections can be made with new-found entities, even after the initial discovery period.
 #.
 Nodes advertise to other nodes when they go offline.

-Nodes must also share a :doc:`ROS domain ID <nodes/About-Domain-ID>` to discover each other.

-Take the :ref:`talker-listener demo <talker-listener>` for example.
-Running the C++ talker node in one terminal publishes messages on a topic, and the Python listener node running in another terminal subscribes to messages on the same topic.
-You should see that these nodes discover each other automatically, and begin to exchange messages.
+Nodes only establish connections with other nodes if they have compatible *quality of service* settings.
 See :doc:`interfaces/topics/Working-with-topics/Quality-of-Service`.
+Nodes must also share a ROS domain ID to discover each other.
+See :doc:` nodes/About-Domain-ID`.

+The :ref:`talker-listener demo <talker-listener>` provides an example of node discovery.
+The C++ talker node in one terminal publishes messages on a topic, and the Python listener node running in another terminal subscribes to messages on the same topic.
+These nodes discover each other automatically, and begin to exchange messages.

 Node management
 ---------------